 Born in Spain, Jesús Ángel Miguel García is founder of the Spanish Institute in Winnipeg.
 He has been heralded by the Canadian and Spanish media as “ambassador of the Spanish language in Canada”, and recognized by the Consul General of Spain.
 Jesús is a passionate advocate and promoter of the laws of etiquette and civility in North America.

 Susan Moffatt, local art historian and educator, takes us through a stay at the Royal Alexandra Hotel, lunch at Moore’s or Eaton’s Grill Room, dining at the Town and Country, and dancing at the Rancho Don Carlos.
 Through images, history, and memories, this wonderful era of Winnipeg’s history is revisited.

 Thursday, March 2

-Talented University of Manitoba medical students, Richard Zhang, piano, Anna Schwartz, piano, Nicolas Krueger, violin, present classical repertoire featuring, Beethoven, Bach, Dvorak, Liszt, Tchaikovsky, Saint-Saens, and more.
+Talented University of Manitoba medical students, Richard Zhang, piano, Anna Schwartz, piano, Nicholas Krueger, violin, present classical repertoire featuring, Beethoven, Bach, Dvorak, Liszt, Tchaikovsky, Saint-Saens, and more.
 With a guest appearance by 13-year-old Sheva Schwartz on cello performing Bruch’s moving Kol Nidrei.

 Tuesday, March 7